top of page

 Funerals at St Nicholas Church

-The church is available for funeral services and memorial services.
-Whether the person who has died was a member of the church, or not, we will be pleased to support you in the planning of a Christian funeral.
+The church is available for funeral and memorial services.
+Whether the person who has died was a member of the church or not, we are here to support you in planning a Christian funeral with care and compassion.

-A service in church allows people as much space as they want to express thanksgiving without the pressure of limited time - such as is often experienced in other venues such as crematoria or funeral homes.
+A service in church allows people as much space as they need to give thanks for a life, without the time pressures often experienced in crematoria or funeral homes.
+It offers a setting of dignity, reflection, and hope.

-When the committal is cremation (rather than a burial) it is also entirely possible to hold the entire service in church, with the committal as part of a single service.
-This allows the family and guests to stay together for the entire service, and move seamlessly on to the wake (if there is to be one).
-The cremation takes place at your designated crematorium (unaccompanied) with the ashes returned to you in due course.
+When the committal is cremation, it is entirely possible to hold the whole service in church, including the committal.
+This allows family and friends to remain together throughout, before moving on to the wake if desired.
+The cremation itself then takes place at your chosen crematorium, and the ashes are returned to you in due course.

 Burial of Ashes (Cremated Remains)